Orlando Engelaar: PSV Eindhoven

 Ahead of the 2011–12 season, Engelaar said about his future: "Whether I will stay?
 That is a very difficult question, so shortly after the game.
 Whether or not staying the coach makes any difference to me?
 I don't know.
 I think he, like me, still has a contract until next year."
 As a result, he was linked with a move to Osasuna and Middlesbrough.
 However, both clubs ended interests in signing him, which Engelaar vowed to stay at the club.
 He later criticised PSV Eindhoven's management for their lack of experience and passion from last season and was expecting to leave the club but was unwilling to do so.
 Initially, Engelaar was given the captaincy but a change of heart from PSV Eindhoven's management led Ola Toivonen being appointed instead.
 He even rejected a chance to be appointed a vice–captain, which went to new signing Kevin Strootman.
 However, Engelaar found his first team opportunities limited, due to competitions, as well as, his own injury concern for the rest of the year.
 Despite this, Engelaar was praised by the club director for his commitment to the locker room and described it as "with sporty reluctantly."
 However, he returned to training from injury, only to injure his ankle once again that saw him out for two months.
-It wasn't until on 18 March 2012 when Engelaar returned to the first team from injury, coming on as a 61st-minute substitute and scored his first goal of the season, in a 5–1 win over Heerenveen.
+On 18 March 2012, Engelaar returned to the first team from injury, coming on as a 61st-minute substitute and scored his first goal of the season, in a 5–1 win over Heerenveen.
 He then came on as a 75th-minute substitute, in a 3–0 win against Heracles Almelo to win the KNVB Beker final on 8 April 2012.
 At the end of the 2011–12 season, Engelaar went on to make twenty–one appearances and scoring once in all competitions.

 Ahead of the 2012–13 season, Engelaar said he wanted to leave PSV Eindhoven despite having a year to his contract left.
 Engelaar also switched number shirt from eight to sixteen.
 However, his first team opportunities was limited once again despite no longer feeling that he is serious risk of playing time.
 As a result, he found his playing time, coming from the UEFA Europa League and KNVB Beker matches.
 Engelaar then scored his first goal of the season, in a 6–1 win against ADO Den Haag.
 However in February, he was involved in the car accident, but escaped unhurt.
 Despite this, Engelaar went on to make eleven appearances and scoring once in all competitions at the end of the 2012–13 season.
 After four years at PSV Eindhoven, it announced that Engelaar will not have his contract renewed when it will expired at the end of the 2012–13 season.
 Following his release by the club, he was linked with a move to West Ham United and NAC Breda, having ruled out retirement.